revbayes/revbayes.github.io/tutorials/coalescent/skyline.md

 interval_times := psi.getIntervalAges()
 ~~~

-For this analysis, we constrain the root age as before and add the same moves.
+For this analysis, we constrain the root age as before and add the same moves for the tree.

 {% subsection Substitution Model and other parameters %}
 This part is also taken from the constant coalescent exercise.